dino0320/dino0320.github.io/docs/_posts/blog/github-pages/posting-for-github-pages/en/2025-05-29-posting-for-github-pages-en.md

 Write your article in HTML or Markdown.
 Pay attention to the following three points:

 - Place the file in the `_posts` directory.
-  Put your article in the `_posts` directory under your site’s root directory.
-Create the directory if it doesn’t exist.
+  Put your article in the `_posts` directory under your site's root directory.
+Create the directory if it doesn't exist.

 - Name the file as `year-month-day-title`.
   Use four digits for the year, and two digits for the month and day.
-  The article’s URL will include `/year/month/day/title`.
+  The article's URL will include `/year/month/day/title`.
   Example: `2025-05-29-posting-for-github-pages-en.md`

 - Add front matter at the top of the file.